kynanvwright/rule-post/README.md

 - Remove title requirement from responses and comments

 ### 🎨 UI / UX
-- Add colour-coding of responses/comments
-  - Need to create per-enquiry team IDs for this
-  - Add colour assignment on post creation
 - Set navigation pane to minimum of:
   - Current width
   - Smallest width where all title text shown